We're here to help! Call us 24/7 at 770-299-1677.

 Benzodiazepine Addiction Treatment

 Benzodiazepines (benzos) are a common class of anti-anxiety medications that includes Xanax, Klonopin, and Valium.
-They can be extremely addictive when used outside of their prescribed dosages.
-Many people need treatment in order to overcome benzo use.
+They can be extremely addictive when used outside of their prescribed dosages and may pose a dangerous threat to both physical and mental health.
+Many people need treatment in order to overcome benzodiazepine use.

-The Summit Wellness Group in Georgia has an integrated approach to treating benzo addiction.
+The Summit Wellness Group in Georgia utilizes an integrated approach to provide benzodiazepine addiction treatment in Atlanta, Georgia.
 Treating the mind or body on its own is ineffective and often results in relapse.
-We use complementary therapies that work together to treat and benefit the person as a whole, thereby increasing someone’s chances of recovery.
+We use complementary therapies that work together to treat and benefit the person as a whole, thereby increasing the chances of a complete recovery.

 How We Treat Benzo Addiction

-While our benzodiazepine treatment programs at The Summit Wellness Group in Georgia are tailored to each individual client, they do follow a general framework:
+While our benzodiazepine treatment programs at The Summit Wellness Group in Georgia are tailored to each individual client, they do follow a general framework.
+This allows us to use the most effective, evidence-based outpatient treatment services while also meeting the unique needs of each client.

 Step #1 – Making Benzo Detox As Safe As Possible